Nasim-Imtiaz/ML_AWS_Foundation_Course/README.md

 #### Inference
 ready to generate predictions on real-world problems using unseen data in the field using the trained model.

+#### Input Layer
+the first layer in a neural ntwork.
+This layer receives all data that passes through the neural network.

 #### Label Data
 refers to data that already contains the solution.